fra-moretti/dbProject/README.md

 - Expand the analytics area to include predictive models for energy consumption and device failure detection.
 - Integrate real-time data inputs from IoT devices.
 - Optimize queries for larger datasets.

----

-Feel free to adapt this README to reflect your style and any additional details you’d like to include! 😊